 Portsmouth Stadium "Target Road" which opened in 1930 and regularly featured five dog races held it's last race on the 27/03/10.

-Out of an original 33 tracks in London - including the 'flapping tracks' at Batersea, Brixton, Crooked Billet, Dagenham (Old), Edmonton, Greenford, Harlington Corner, Mitcham, Perry Hills, Sidcup, Southall, Stratford (Temple Mills), Welling and the 'straights' at Edgeware, Feltham and Hounsfield, plus the NGRC / GBGB Licenced tracks - Catford, Charlton, Clapton, Dagenham (New), Hackney, Harringay, Hendon, New Cross, Park Royal, Stamford Bridge, Wandsworth, Walthamstow, Watford, Wembley, West Ham, White City and finally Wimbledon Stadium are all closed!
+Out of an original 33 tracks in London - including the 'flapping tracks' at Batersea, Brixton, Crooked Billet, Dagenham (Old), Edmonton, Greenford, Harlington Corner, Mitcham, Perry Hills, Sidcup, Southall, Stratford (Temple Mills), Welling and the 'straights' at Edgeware, Feltham and Hounsfield, plus the NGRC / GBGB Licenced tracks - Catford, Charlton, Clapton, Dagenham (New), Hackney, Harringay, Hendon, New Cross, Park Royal, Stamford Bridge, Wandsworth, Walthamstow, Watford, Wembley, West Ham, White City and Wimbledon have all closed!

-Since learning of the horrendous revelations concerning the 'Seaham Scandal' and the unlawful killing of innocent greyhounds, described in one BBC report as an 'open secret' running throughout our sport, I can confirm my own belief that a dog racing museum should be set up forthwith, with all future profits given back to the benefit of the greyhounds themselves in the form of welfare and the rehoming of retired ex-racing dogs.
+Since learning of the horrendous revelations concerning the 'Seaham Scandal' and the unlawful killing of innocent greyhounds, described in one BBC report as an 'open secret' running throughout our sport, I can confirm my own belief that a racing museum should be set up forthwith, with all future profits given back to the benefit of the greyhounds themselves in the form of welfare and rehoming of retired ex-racing dogs.

-As a keen collector of memorabilia, I remain in full support of the Greyhound Racing Historical Society in their ultimate aim to create a modern greyhound museum based here in the United Kingdom.
+As a collector of memorabilia, I remain in full support of the Greyhound Racing Historical Society in their ultimate aim to create a modern greyhound museum based here in the United Kingdom.
 Prominent greyhound historians have formed this society to build a further foundation on which to promote and perpetuate the memory of famous coursing and track racing greyhounds of English and Irish descent.

 Our desire is for all generations to actively participate and benefit from our own extensive research into the history of our sport, in the safe knowledge that many previously uncatologued collections could be housed under one roof as a permanent home and showpiece for everyone to enjoy.
-Many original artifacts and photographs were given by owners and enthusiasts who have since passed away.
+Many original artifacts and photographs were donated by owners and enthusiasts who have since passed away.
 This leaves my colleagues and I with a great moral responsibility to fulfil their wishes and unselfish desire to establish a lasting monument to the famous greyhounds and people associated with them.

 Our objective is to show exhibits including films of old classic races, paintings, sculptures, various literature, old dog racecards, newspapers comprising from now defunct publications, famous photographs of greyhounds, owners, trainers, kennel staff, photo finishes, cigarette and postcards, NGRC / GBGB calendars etc. in the aim of creating an unparalelled greyhound racing libary, the facilities of which we hope to make available to all who wish to use it.
 The tangents are enumerable, to include the famous history of greyhound coursing and racing and the transition from course to track.